 Fellow mountain bikers and trail users, a quick plea/reminder on recommended trail etiquette and usage for our shared trails in the area.

 - STAY OFF WET TRAILS – our local trails get a lot of use.
 Riding them when they are muddy or wet increases the damage to them by providing ruts for water to run in, enlarging puddles and preventing drainage.
 General rule of thumb is 24 hours for each inch of rain received.
-We received ~2 inches yesterday.
-Other general rule is if you can see your tire tracks in the ground, its too wet. (go ride gravel, and/or climb some steep hills instead)
+After 2 inches of rain, give the trail at least 2 days to dry out.
+Give trails even more time to evaporate if it is cold or freezing overnight.

 - RESPECT AND BE COURTEOUS to other trail users.